null511/Unity.TerrainScalingTool/README.md

 Unity editor utility for offsetting and/or scaling one or more terrains while preserving the world positions of the existing content.
 Displays a bounding-box of the current maximum bounds of the terrain as well as a live preview of the changes.

+## How to Use
+After copying the TerrainScalingTool.cs script into your Unity project, the tool window can be accessed through [Tools] > Terrain > Scale.
+Enabling the preview option will store your terrains original data in-memory and show the results of any modifications.
+Since increasing the scale of your terrain decreases the precision of the height values, this can be useful to ensure signifigant details will not be lost.

+**note:** Once details are applied, the previous terrain data can not be restored. if you do not leverage source control to revision your changes, it may be safer to first create a backup of your original data.

 ![default](https://github.com/null511/Unity.TerrainScalingTool/raw/master/media/default.png)

 ## Offset